luozhongze/Multi-Physics/README.md

 ### Other Models

-You can encapsulate other models as APIs and store them in `./Models`, with the encapsulation method referable to `./Models/glm.py`.
+You can evaluate other models and store them in `./Models`, with the encapsulation method referable to `./Models/glm.py`.

 ## Acknowledgements